-Regular dental check ups are essential for maintaining excellent oral hygiene and diagnosing potential problems, but they are not a “fix-all” solution.
-Thorough oral home care routines should be practiced on a daily basis to avoid future dental problems.
+Regular dental check-ups are essential for maintaining excellent oral hygiene and diagnosing potential problems, but they are not a “fix-all” solution.
+Thorough oral homecare routines should be practiced daily to avoid future dental problems.

 Reasons why proper brushing and flossing are essential:

 Prevention of tooth decay – Tooth decay is one of the leading causes of tooth loss, and its treatment often requires complex dental procedures.
 Tooth decay occurs when the acids found in plaque erode the natural enamel found on the teeth.
 This phenomenon can easily be prevented by using proper home hygiene methods.

 Prevention of periodontal disease – Periodontal disease is a serious, progressive condition that can cause tooth loss, gum recession, and jawbone recession.
 Periodontal disease is caused by the toxins found in plaque and can lead to serious health problems in other parts of the body.
 Removing plaque and calculus (tartar) from the surface of the tooth using a toothbrush, and from the interdental areas using dental floss, is an excellent way to stave off periodontal problems.

 Prevention of halitosis – Bad breath or halitosis is usually caused by old food particles on or between the teeth.
 These food particles can be removed with regular brushing and flossing; leaving the mouth healthier, and breath smelling fresher.